 a.
 The system must be grid connected and compliant with the Government of Alberta’s Micro-generation Regulation (AR27/2008), as amended from time to time;

 b.
-The system must be designed and installed by a qualified installer (not self installed) and all system components must meet the Canadian Standards Association (CSA) requirements for electrical safety or an equivalent certification to applicable Canadian standards.
+The system must be designed and installed by a qualified installer (not self installed) and all system components must meet the Canadian Standards Association (CSA) requirements for electrical safety or an equivalent certification that meets applicable Canadian standards;

-i.
-Solar Energy Society of Alberta Solar Providers Directory and/or the
+Solar Energy Society of Alberta (SESA) Solar Providers Directory and/or the

-ii.
-Canadian Solar Industries Association Alberta Qualified Providers directory
+Canadian Renewable Energy Association (CanREA) Alberta Qualified Providers directory.

-Use the Solar Energy Society of Alberta’s Solar Providers Directory or the Canadian Solar Industries Association’s (CanSIA) Alberta Qualified Providers Directory to find a qualified provider in your area.
+Use the Solar Energy Society of Alberta’s Solar Providers Directory or the Canadian Renewable Energy Association’s Alberta Qualified Providers Directory to find a qualified provider in your area;

 d.
-Residential Properties that previously received an incentive for a solar PV system under this program or another provincial solar incentive program are ineligible, including but not limited to the Energy Efficiency Alberta Residential and Commercial Solar Program, are ineligible from receiving the CHCSP for that same Dwelling;
+Residential Properties that previously received an incentive for a solar PV system under this program or previously received a solar incentive from another program including but not limited to the Energy Efficiency Alberta’s Residential and Commercial Solar Program, are ineligible from receiving the CHCSP for that same Dwelling;

 Inverter(s) and/or micro-inverter(s): 10-year manufacturing

-f.
+h.
 The system must be designed to produce a solar yield that is at least 70% of a system with optimal azimuth and tilt at that location.
-The solar yield is automatically calculated in the Part 1 application screen.
+The solar yield is automatically calculated in the Part I application screen.